puncharasx/google-form-automate/README.md

-# google-form-automate
+# Google Form automation for my homework !!

-This is a google form automate for my homework, it not doesn't support for flexible.Maybe the future it can flexible for support all form.
+This was created by Node.js and Puppeteer, and it can process my Google Form links.
+It does not support all links, but I will improve it soon.